Greatest ABA Players of All Time

 Giannis Antetokounmpo

 Dr. Julius Erving was the most important player in the history of the ABA.
 Erving was the ABA, without him the league would have never survived past 1974.
 His above the rim style provided the newly formed ABA with an attraction the NBA didn’t have.
 Erving excelled around the basket and in transition where he was one of the best finishers in the history of basketball.
 The forward was also known as an elite defender and the best rebounding forward in pro basketball.
-His afro, gold chain, style and dunks are still the stuff of legends.
+His Afro, gold chain, style and dunks are still the stuff of legends.

 In 1971 Julius skipped his senior year of basketball at the University of Mass to sign with the Virginia Squires of the ABA.
 His 2 years with the Squires he averaged over 29 points per game and 14 rebounds.
 In Virginia he went largely unseen among basketball fans.
 He was traded to the New York Nets due to financial difficulty in Virginia.